HART-Avionics/docs/docs/project_structure/1.0_power_systems/README.md

 Power Systems
 ==============
 <!-- Block Definition -->
 The power systems power the electronics.
+(May be split into multiple sub-systems)

 Inputs
 -------